Must-Know Mealtime Basics for Dogs

 Provide Plenty of Fresh Water

 Your dog's water dish should never be empty; provide fresh, clean water at all times.
-That's because a healthy dog drinks as much as it needs.

 Dogs require about 2-1/2 times as much water as dry food.
 So expect your dog to drink more when fed kibble instead of moist or semimoist food.
 Limit water intake just before and after meals to reduce the expansion of dry dog food in your pooch's stomach.